The UK has a legally-binding target of net zero by 2050.

 Air pollution and greenhouse gas emissions from aviation are an equal, if not worse, Public Health issue.
 A ban on advertising for airlines would contribute to the social shift away from aviation.

-6. A ban on domestic flights where there's a direct train alternative
+6. Remove domestic flights where there’s a direct train alternative

-On routes with fast, direct trains, the rail and air times are comparable once you've factored in transfers to the airport and waiting time for check-in etc. It should therefore be possible to maintain good domestic connectivity while removing the high-carbon option.
+If the UK did the same, it would go a long way to reducing emissions.
+Switching from plane to train on electrified routes in the UK saves around 90% on emissions, and there’s not much difference in overall journey time once you’ve factored in transfers to the airport and waiting time for check-in etc. It should therefore be possible to maintain good domestic connectivity while removing the high-carbon option.

 Our recommendation is to remove flight routes where there’s a direct train alternative of 4.5 hours or less.
 This would include routes between London and Exeter/Manchester/Newcastle/Edinburgh/Glasgow, and Birmingham and Edinburgh/Glasgow.